watarukumagai-git/opt/peer_review/no2/review_comment.md

 ## major comment8 (Reference)
-Review the citation of references accoding to the following items:
+Review the citation of references according to the following items:
 - The referenced papers [5][13], [14][25], [21][22] are the same references.
 They should be cited without duplication.(Chapter 1)
 - "if hyperparameters are not properly adjusted (Feng J., Yang J., 2021)[12].", but the authour's name may be "(Fan, G.-F. et al. 2023)[12]" (Chapter 1).
 - "Examples include the Least Squares Support Vector Machine (LSSVM) model optimized by Sparrow Search Algorithm (SSA)[13]-[14]", but the reference paper [14] may use the arithmetic optimization algorithm (AOA), not SSA (Chapter 1).